IDS-miniproject/euribor-predictor/README.md

 # euribor-predictor
-Data analysis group project for University of Helsinki
+Introduction to data science group project for University of Helsinki.